-Cryptocurrency, is a type of digital currency that allows people to make payments to each other online.
+Cryptocurrency (crypto), is a type of digital currency that allows people to make payments to each other online.

-There are many different cryptocurrencies that are traded on cryptocurrency exchanges, and they can sometimes be used to purchase goods and services directly with sellers that choose to accept it.
+There are many different cryptos that are traded on crypto exchanges, and they can sometimes be used to purchase goods and services directly with sellers that choose to accept it.

-Bitcoin and Ethereum are the main cryptocurrencies, but there are more than 19,000 different cryptocurrencies in circulation.
+Bitcoin and Ethereum are the main cryptos, but there are more than 25,000 different cryptos in circulation.

-The value of a cryptocurrency is only what people are willing to pay for them in the market; they have no value as legislated legal tender like a \$10 note or \$2 coin.
+The value of a crypto is only what people are willing to pay for it in the market; they have no value as legislated legal tender like a \$10 note or \$2 coin.